GirishBagul/Implementation-of-Neural-Network-on-FPGA/README.md

-# Implementation of Neural Network on FPGA
+# Pattern Recognition Using Neural Networks on FPGA

-This project involves designing and implementing a neural network on an FPGA development board.
-The goal is to accelerate neural network inference by leveraging the parallel processing capabilities of FPGA hardware.
+This project focuses on implementing a digit recognition system using a neural network on an FPGA.
+The system is trained to recognize handwritten digits (0–9), addressing the challenge of diverse writing styles.
+The trained model is converted to a hardware description and deployed onto an FPGA board for real-time digit classification.

+## 🔧 Components & Tools Used
+- Xilinx Spartan-6 / Artix-7 FPGA (or similar)
+- Verilog/VHDL
+- MATLAB / Python (for dataset preprocessing and model training)
+- MNIST-like dataset of handwritten digits
+- Xilinx Vivado / ISE Design Suite

-## Features
+## 📋 Features
+- Recognizes digits 0 to 9 from handwritten input

-- Hardware implementation of neural network layers
+- Uses a trained neural network model converted into HDL
-- Parallel computation for faster inference
+- Processes input features and classifies digit in real-time
-- Resource-efficient design optimized for FPGA
+- Resource-optimized for FPGA implementation
-- Simulation and testing on FPGA board

-## Technologies Used

-- Hardware Description Language: Verilog / VHDL
-- FPGA Platform: [Specify your FPGA board model]
-- Simulation Tools: [Specify tools, e.g., ModelSim, Vivado]

-## How to Run
+## 🛠️ How It Works

-1. Clone the repository.
-2. Open the project in your FPGA design software.
+1. Preprocess dataset of handwritten digits to extract pixel values.
+2. Train a lightweight feedforward neural network using MATLAB/Python.
+3. Convert the trained model into fixed-point logic compatible with HDL.
+4. Implement the network in Verilog/VHDL.
-3. Synthesize and implement the design for your FPGA board.
+5. Synthesize and deploy on FPGA board.
-4. Program the FPGA and test the neural network inference.
+6. Input test digit via simulated data or peripheral interface; receive prediction output.

+## 🎯 Applications
+- OCR systems (offline character recognition)
+- Embedded digit recognition in smart devices
+- Real-time educational demos of AI on hardware

-## License
+## 📜 License
 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.